RPi-Distro/pi-gen/README.md

 # jambox-pi-gen

-**A Raspberry Pi distribution pre-configured to run Jamulus on Raspberry Pi 4, with web browser UI.**
+**A Raspberry Pi distribution pre-configured for online jamming; runs Jamulus (client-server) or SonoBus (peer-to-peer) on Raspberry Pi, with web browser UI.**

  * Makes it easy for non-technical musicians to play together online, with a high-quality, high-performnace, low-cost system.
- * Suitable for a musical group or school to supply a pre-configured Jamulus appliance.
+ * Suitable for a musical group or school to supply a pre-configured jamming appliance.

 ### Features
- * Runs on a **headless Raspberry Pi 4**
+ * Runs on a **headless Raspberry Pi**.
+Tested primarily on Pi4 but seems to work well on Pi3B.
  * **easy UI access via web browser** on same local network
- * Wired ethernet connection required
+ * Wired ethernet connection required (wireless adds jitter)
  * USB audio interface required (i.e. Behringer UM2)
  * Can be easily configured to automatically connect to a Jamulus server on startup, then shutdown after a time (i.e. 2 hours)
- * Default settings for minimal Jamulus delay
+ * Real-time 64-bit kernel and default settings for minimal delay
- * Requires a Jamulus server, in same area for lowest delay.
+ * Jamulus requires a Jamulus server, in same area for lowest delay.
 Use a public server, or host your own.
+ * Can run as a Jamulus Server
+ * Also includes SonoBus for peer-to-peer jamming

 ### Simple hardware platform
 Raspberry Pi + Audio Interface + Headphone Amp.
 Can be attached to a board with velcro and pre-wired.